How to Design an M&E System for NGOs: A Practical Framework

 Desirability

-A simple but practical example may help to illustrate the concept of desirability.
-Field staff are often asked to report on – and, necessarily gather data about – global key performance indicators (KPI) in some kind of standard formatting.
-For example, the head office may need beneficiary data disaggregated by sex and age group.
-If head office dominates the conversation, the development roadmap may unduly prioritize the integration of features that collect this information.
-These, though, are head office concerns.
-Those that are actually administering the project on the ground might have a completely different set of concerns and not urgently need or even be able to use disaggregated sex and age group data.
-In this case, the feature is desirable from the perspective of head office but not necessarily desirable from the perspective of field staff – while it should remain on the product roadmap, it might make sense to de-prioritize building in this capability in favor of addressing more urgent and fundamental needs.
+A practical example: field staff are often asked to report on global key performance indicators (KPIs) in a standard format.
+Head office may need beneficiary data disaggregated by sex and age group.
+If head office dominates the conversation, the development roadmap may unduly prioritize features that collect this information.
+But those administering the project on the ground might have completely different concerns.
+They may not urgently need or even be able to use disaggregated data in their daily work.

 Feasibility